Skip to main content

 • New email address?
 Suspicious for some, but some customers create new emails for every merchant.

 The vendor's model was trained on aggregate data.
-Your business is not aggregate.
-Test everything against your specific customer base before trusting it.
+Your business isn't aggregate.
+Test everything against your own customers before you trust it.

 When a vendor says "this customer is in our fraud consortium," ask: Why?
 What did they do?
 At what merchant?